-Here you can find examples of the simple scenes showing the main features of the Varjo headset.
+Below are examples of simple scenes showing the main features of the Varjo headset.
 You can freely copy code from the examples to your own project.
-The example project is supplied together with the Varjo Plugin for Unity.
+The example projects are supplied together with the Varjo Plugin for Unity.

 Note: Make sure to copy the example to your project before modifying it.
-These examples are constantly updated, and any changes might be overwritten.
+These examples are constantly updated and any changes may be overwritten.

-Basic example for testing that the headset is working and showing an image correctly.
-Can be used as a starting point to understand how to develop for Varjo headset.
-Scripts demonstrated in this example are common for all the following examples explained in this section.
+This is a basic example for testing whether the headset is working and showing an image correctly.
+It can be used as a starting point to understand how to develop for the Varjo headset.
+The scripts demonstrated in this example are common for all the following examples explained in this section.

 - Tracked devices

-Script for enabling/disabling objects based on connectivity and assigned roles.
-Ensures that the Varjo headset and controllers get assigned correct roles in VR and behave as expected.
+This is a script for enabling/disabling objects based on connectivity and assigned roles.
+It ensures that the Varjo headset and controllers are assigned correct roles in VR and behave as expected.

-This example shows how to reset tracking position and how to record different events in the application.
+This example shows how to reset tracking position and record different events in the application.

-Script for resetting tracking origin position based on current user location by pressing keyboard button.
-Could be useful for seated experiences, where user’s position is stationary.
-Settings for the example could be found in the inspector:
+This is a script for resetting the tracking origin position based on current user location by pressing a keyboard button.
+It can be useful for seated experiences where the user’s position is stationary.
+Settings for the example can be found in the inspector:

-Script for logging events, shows how to log info about Application and System buttons on Varjo Headset being pressed.
-Note that you can only use Application button on your Varjo Headset for application, as System button is reserved.
-However you still can detect when the System button was pressed.
+Note: You can only use the Application button on your Varjo headset for applications as the System button is reserved.
+However, you still can detect when the System button is pressed.

-This example shows how to do input and move a player around with basic teleportation and pick up scripts.
+This example shows how to perform input and move a player around with basic teleportation and pick up scripts.

-Basic teleport script by holding the touchpad of the controller.
-Teleportation is used for moving the user/player around the scene, without causing motion sickness.
+This is a basic teleport script for holding the touchpad of the controller.
+Teleportation is used for moving the user/player around the scene without causing motion sickness.

-Throwing script by holding the controller trigger and releasing when throwing.
-Used for interacting with objects, picking up objects using controllers and throwing them with a throwing motion of the hand.
+This is a throwing script for holding the controller trigger and releasing when throwing.
+It is used for interacting with objects, picking up objects using controllers, and throwing them with a throwing motion of the hand.

 Eye tracking example

-If you are not familiar with the eye tracking capabilities of the Varjo headset, it is recommended that you familiarize yourself with Eye Tracking with Varjo headset before proceeding.
-In order for eye tracking to work, please make sure you have enabled eye tracking in VarjoBase as discribed in Developing with 20/20 Eye Tracker section.
+If you are not familiar with the eye tracking capabilities of the Varjo headset, it is recommended that you familiarize yourself with the information found in Eye Tracking with Varjo headset before proceeding.
+In order for eye tracking to work, please make sure you have enabled eye tracking in VarjoBase as described in Developing with 20/20 Eye Tracker section.

 This example shows how to request eye tracking calibration and use the 20/20 Eye Tracker.
-Additionally, it shows how to poll button events from the headset as calibration is requested by pressing the Application Button on the headset.
-The Application button in the Varjo headset is meant for interacting with VR apps.
+Additionally, it shows how to poll button events from the headset as calibration is requested by pressing the Application button on the headset.
+The Application button on the Varjo headset is meant for interacting with VR apps.
 You can freely choose what this button does when using your application.

 To access the Eye tracking code, check VarjoGazeRay.

 This example also shows how eye tracking information can be logged into a file.
-Logged information includes information for frames, headset position and rotation and separate data for each eye’s pupil size, direction, and focus distance.
-All the information is stored in the .csv file in /Assets/logs/ folder.
+Logged information includes information for frames, headset position and rotation, as well ass separate data for each eye’s pupil size, direction, and focus distance.
+All of the information is stored in the .csv file in /Assets/logs/ folder.

 To access the Gaze Logging code, check VarjoGazeLog.